daniel-isidro/master_kschool/master_class_20.md

 * In a lineal regression, all the x-dependent y values are behaving like a random value fitting in a normal distribution.
 MLE is used for adjusting models

+** In titanic dataset, the mean of survivors is 0.38.
+The naif model, nobody survived, is only 62% probably correct.
+That is why **accuracy is never a good metric**